 - AD FS for Windows Server 2016 or later must already be deployed. - AD FS must be connected to Active Directory. - An Application Group for vCenter Server must be created in AD FS as part of the configuration process.
-See the VMware knowledge base article at https://kb.vmware.com/s/ article/78029. - An AD FS server certificate (or a CA or intermediate certificate that signed the AD FS server certificate) that you add to the Trusted Root Certificates Store. - You have created a vCenter Server administrators group in AD FS that contains the users you want to grant vCenter Server administrator privileges to.
+See the VMware knowledge base article at https://kb.vmware.com/s/ article/78029. - An AD FS root CA certificate added to the Trusted Root Certificates Store (also called the VMware Certificate Store). - You have created a vCenter Server administrators group in AD FS that contains the users you want to grant vCenter Server administrator privileges to.